Money

 Silver

-Silver builds on Bronze and generally includes heart and vascular procedures, blood disorders, major dental surgery and the implantation of hearing devices.
+Silver Hospital cover builds on Bronze and generally includes heart and vascular procedures, blood disorders, major dental surgery and the implantation of hearing devices.
 According to the latest report from the Private Health Insurance Intermediaries Association (PHIIA), Silver is the most popular Hospital tier among Australians switching funds.
 It’s especially popular with seniors, with more than 70% of Aussies over 60 choosing Silver or Silver Plus Hospital cover.

 shield-dollar